asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 forward(100)
 ```

-Click on File > Save and save this program.
-Then press F5 to run the program.
-The output of this program will look like this:
+When you run this program, a new window will appear and you will see the an arrow cursor.
+This arrow is the drawing turtle.
+The program tells the turtle where to move, and the turtle draws lines while moving:

 [<img src="square.png" class="screenshot" />](square_spiral.png)

-The instructions in your program tell the "turtle" how to move.
-The turtle draws a line behind it as it moves.
-This program draws a square.
 The steps given to the program are:

 1. Move forward 100 steps.
 (In the beginning, the turtle is facing to the right.)
 1. Turn 90 degrees to the left.